-- Master of Business Administration (MBA) with optional concentrations in Finance and Human Resource Management

-- Master of Human Resource Management (MHRM)

-- Doctor of Business Administration (DBA)
+- Master of Business Administration (MBA) with optional concentrations in in Aviation Management, Finance, Human Resource Management, Logistics and Supply Chain Management, Project Management. - Master of Human Resource Management (MHRM). - Doctor of Business Administration (DBA).

-The College prides itself in having a dedicated and talented team of faculty and staff who are accessible to students and committed to student academic and professional success.
+The College prides itself on having a dedicated and talented team of faculty and staff who are accessible to students and committed to student academic and professional success.
 Other distinctive features of COBA's graduate business programs include:

-- Modern American business curriculum aligned with the requirements of professional certification bodies and a strong emphasis on knowledge and skills relevant for the UAE context - Distinguished faculty with doctoral degrees from prestigious universities
+- Modern American business curriculum aligned with the requirements of professional certification bodies and a strong emphasis on knowledge and skills relevant for the UAE context. - Distinguished faculty with doctoral degrees from prestigious universities.

-- Use of technology to enhance convenience and effectiveness of delivered courses - Multiple admission dates throughout the year (for MBA and MHRM) - Emphasis on academic integrity - Personalized academic advising - State-of-the art facilities - Accreditation by the UAE Ministry of Higher Education and Scientific Research; International accreditation (AACSB) in progress - An opportunity to earn a prestigious, AACSBaccredited Master of Global Management degree from Tulane University (USA) (for qualified MBA students) - 90% and above employment rate among graduates
+- Small class sizes. - Use of technology to enhance convenience and effectiveness of delivered courses. - Multiple admission dates throughout the year (for MBA and MHRM). - Emphasis on academic integrity. - Personalized academic advising. - State-of-the art facilities. - Accreditation by the UAE Ministry of Higher Education and Scientific Research(CAA), International accreditation (AACSB). - An opportunity to earn a prestigious, AACSBaccredited Master of Global Management degree from Tulane University (USA) (for qualified MBA students). - 90% and above employment rate among graduates.

+College Vision

-The vision of the College of Business Administration is to be the College of choice for career-based business education in the United Arab Emirates.
+To be the College of Choice in the United Arab Emirates.